AI @ Goldman Sachs

 2023 Q1

-Goldman Sachs Global Investment Research estimates generative AI could boost labor productivity growth by 1.5 percentage points.
+Goldman Sachs Global Investment Research published estimates of generative AI boosting aggregate labor productivity growth by 1.5 percentage points, emphasizing AI’s macroeconomic importance.

 2022 Q4: no updates